Programme Leader: Rosemary Langford-Bellaby

 - Rights and responsibilities.

-The Course is taught over 5 three-day workshops held in SPTI premises Friday to Sunday.
+The Course is taught over five three-day workshops held Friday to Sunday (9:30 to 4:30 each day).
 We may incorporate some online working to equip you to develop necessary skills for developing online supervision.

-The workshops are delivered in our training facilities in either Nottingham City Centre or Attenborough.
+The workshops are delivered in our training facilities in Nottingham.